maljoras/saveVideo/README.md

-## saveVideo:  Capturing of videos from the Grashopper USB3 under Linux
+## saveVideo:  Capturing videos from Grashopper USB3 Cameras under Linux

 SaveVideo is a small tool to capture and encoding videos.
 Supports simultaneous capturing from multiple Point Grey USB cameras.